GrassHopper1977/Morello_CHERI_Setup/Installing.md

 2. Download the [prebuilt firmware images from ARM via the Morello GitLab instance](https://git.morello-project.org/morello/board-firmware).
 Download the whole directory as a zip (or tar, if you prefer).
 3. Unzip the files (Windows can do this by right clicking on the archive, on Ubuntu you can use the Archive Manager).
-4. Now we're going to copy teh files into place on the Merllo's internal 2GB card.
+4. Now we're going to copy the files into place on the Merllo's internal 2GB card.
 I like to ensure that CheriBSD is shutdown safely before I mess with these things.
 If your CheriBSD is still runnning then connect to it (port 2 - the third serial port) and tell it to shutdown safely.
 ```
 shutdown -p now
 ```